trippv/GenomicaFuncionalLab/content/en/authors/RDPolo/_index.md

 # Interests to show in About widget
 interests:
-- Evolución y adaptación en especies marinas
+- Evolution and adaptation of marine species
-- Epigenética
+- Epigenetics
-- Genética de poblaciones de especies marinas
+- Population genetics of marine species
-- Ecología de especies de importancia pesquera
+- Fish ecology

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Estudiantes
+- Students

 ---